alabiibrahim/Standard-Industry-Database-Design---SQL/README.md

 ## How it helps

-This structure represents the backbone of a scalable, secure, and analytics friendly application.
-It supports authentication, monitoring, payments, and personalization.
-All while maintaining data integrity through foreign keys, triggers, constraints, and indexing.
+- This structure represents the backbone of a scalable, secure, and analytics friendly application.

+- It supports authentication, monitoring, payments, and personalization.

+- Helps in maintaining data integrity through foreign keys, triggers, constraints, and indexing.